 Feasting in Fayetteville

 Need to refuel?
 There are three great places for coffee in Fayetteville: Cathedral Cafe, Wood Iron Eatery, and Rangefinder Coffee.
 Enjoy sweet treats with your coffee inside the beautiful old stained glass-filled church that now houses Cathedral Cafe.
-Expand to espresso, latte and cappuccino at Wood Iron Eatery.
-Or get really serious about your coffee at Rangefinder Coffee – the newest coffeehouse in Fayetteville.
+Expand to espresso, latte and cappuccino at Wood Iron Eatery, or get serious about your coffee at Rangefinder Coffee, the tiny coffee shop with a lot of charm.

 Hungry?
 Get our Fayetteville Food Guide to help decide which restaurant is the perfect pick for your palate.
 We’ve compiled all the restaurants’ info into one helpful flier: location, contact info and hours, special diet offerings, alcohol availability, and special insider information.